polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 Notice, the **[crypto.random]** slot will _only_ return characters from a-z, A-Z and 0-9.
 Which makes it easily traversed using any string library.
 However, you can provide a **[raw]** argument, and set its value to boolean true, at which point the slot will return the raw bytes as a `byte[]`.
-This has a much larger amount of entropy than simply using alphanumeric characters, for the same bit size - Which is important as you start creating keys for AES encryption, etc.
+This has a much larger amount of entropy than simply using alphanumeric characters for the same size - Which is important as you start creating keys for AES encryption, etc.

 ## [crypto.hash]